raypeng/DGBDT/index.md

 GRAPH HERE

-Note that although our accuracy has decreased slightly due to the approximate nature of our histogram binning, the reduction is small and not much of a concern if we used our algorithm in an ensemble method (which people often do with decision trees).
+Note that although our accuracy has also decreased slightly due to the approximate nature of our histogram binning, the reduction is small (on the order of 0.1) and not much of a concern if we used our algorithm in an ensemble method (which people often do with decision trees).
 Furthermore, since our focus is on performance, we decided to not spend too